Sunlight Creek

-Sunlight Creek is a tributary of Clarks Fork Yellowstone River park of the Yellowstone River watershed, located in Park County, Wyoming, United States in the Shoshone National Forest.
+Sunlight Creek is a tributary of Clarks Fork Yellowstone River part of the Yellowstone River watershed, located in Park County, Wyoming, United States in the Shoshone National Forest.

 Course

 Sunlight Creek begins in the Absaroka Range of the Rocky Mountains and then flows east into the Sunlight Basin.
 The creek then flows through a granite canyon carved by the creek, Sunlight Gorge, where it is crossed by the Sunlight Creek Bridge, the highest bridge in the state of Wyoming.
 Sunlight Creek then flows northeast into the Clarks Fork Yellowstone River.

 History

 In the early 1800s, prospectors and fur traders trapped in dense fog in the mountains named the Sunlight Basin after the sudden sunlight-covered valley.
 According to them, "the only thing that can get into this valley most of the year, is sunlight."
 Sunlight Creek, which flows east through the middle of the area from the mountains into the canyon, is named for the basin.

 In 1877, Chief Joseph and his Nez Perce travelled through Sunlight Gorge whilst escaping US cavalries, as part of three months and 1170 mi outmaneuvering them through present-day Oregon, Washington, Idaho, Wyoming, and Montana during the Nez Perce War.

 On November 20, 2018, work began on a project by the Wyoming Game and Fish Department to prevent erosion of Sunlight Creek, which threatened the area inhabited by moose and elk, the bridges that cross the creek, power lines in the area, and local fishing, by rechanneling the creek.